babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 	![](Assets/adding-remote-config-flag.png)

 	To control the value of this feature flag we can define values for different "conditions" which are based on the application bundle id and the build version (not the app semantic version number).
 You can reuse existing conditions (don't mix them with those used for Android app unless you agree to use the same flag for both platforms) or create a new condtion on the `Condtions` page.
-To create a new condition you need to specify the app bundle identifier and optionally a regular expression for build number (you can use http://gamon.webfactional.com/regexnumericrangegenerator/ to create it)
+To create a new condition you need to specify the app bundle identifier and optionally a regular expression for build number (you can use [this tool](http://gamon.webfactional.com/regexnumericrangegenerator/) to create it)

 	![](Assets/adding-remote-config-condition.png)

 	**Note that default value is `false` again!**
-	**Also not that condition is using a build number, even though the description mentions the app version.
+	**Also note that condition is using a build number, even though the description mentions the app version.
 Be careful with these conditions when doing a release not from the head of develop branch (but i.e. doing a hot-fix release from the head of previous release) as the build numbers are constantly incremented with each CI run and don't depend on the app version.**